web3-storage/web3.storage/packages/website/README.md

 ## Docs

-Docs are written in markdown and uses Nextra.
+Docs are written in markdown and use Nextra.

 Notes
 - ensure that components (eg. `<Callout>... </Callout>`) are not indented